Lyndon House is now open for Assisted Living at Episcopal Church Home

 Lyndon House features an open-concept dining room.

-Other improvements that have been made as part of the Master Plan include:
+Other improvements that were made as part of the Master Plan include:

 • Grille 75, a new dining venue at Morton House, serves tasty yet nutritious food for the entire campus.

-• An updated environment for residents living with cognitive loss who require personal care services.
-The new memory care neighborhoods in the newly named Morton House will feature two neighborhoods with 13 beds in each.
+• An updated environment for residents living with cognitive loss who require assisted living services.
+The new memory care neighborhoods in the newly named Morton House now feature two neighborhoods with 13 accommodations in each.
 They will offer our Living Well Memory Support Services, a suite of services developed by ERS specifically for those struggling with memory loss.

 • A reopening of St. Luke’s Chapel, the traditional heart of the ERS community.
 It will continue to follow the Episcopal Church calendar for services.
 It will be open to the community for interfaith and interdenominational services, as well as quiet moments of prayer for everyone.